dcvezzani-ucm/angular_module/README.md

 The ```query``` action name seems too vague.
 By changing the actions to ```list``` and ```show```, more clarity is brought to the code.

-Restart the server and navigate to the widget Angular JS module.
+Restart the server and navigate to the Angular JS module, "widget".
 Select one of the entries.
 An image should now be displayed on the ```widget-detail.html``` template.

 Where to Go From Here
 =====================

-There are a few things left to make the db-driven widgets Angular JS module to be more compliant with the other static-file-driven Angular JS modules.
+There are a few things left to make the db-driven "widgets" Angular JS module to be more compliant with the other static-file-driven Angular JS modules.

 Missing attributes